Generic Name: macitentan (MA si TEN tan)

-Do not use macitentan if you are pregnant.
-Tell your doctor right away if you miss a menstrual period or think you may have become pregnant during treatment.
-You must use highly effective birth control methods to prevent pregnancy while you are using this medication and for at least 30 days after your treatment ends.
+Do not use macitentan if you are pregnant or think you might be pregnant.
+Use highly effective birth control to prevent pregnancy while using macitentan and for at least 30 days after your treatment ends.

-You should not use macitentan if you are allergic to it, or if you are pregnant or might become pregnant during treatment.
+You should not use macitentan if you are allergic to it.

 anemia (low red blood cells).

-FDA pregnancy category X. This medication can harm an unborn baby or cause birth defects.
-Do not use macitentan if you are pregnant.
+This medicine can harm an unborn baby or cause birth defects.
+Do not use macitentan if you are pregnant or think you might be pregnant.
 Tell your doctor right away if you miss a menstrual period or think you may have become pregnant during treatment.